 Our law office gets a lot of calls involving pharmacy and anesthesia errors involving either the administration of improper medication or the failure to administer medication.
-It is not surprising, given that an astronomical 1.5 million people every year are victims of medication errors, according to a report by The Institute of Medicine of the National Academies.
+It is not surprising, given that an astronomical 1.5 million people are victims of medication errors every year, according to a report by The Institute of Medicine of the National Academies.

 Fortunately, most of these injuries – particularly the pharmacy misfills – are benign, but pharmaceutical medication errors still account for almost a quarter of medical malpractice cases.

-The most common types of drug medication cases we encounter are:
+The most common types of drug medication lawsuits our lawyers see are:

-- Improper medication combinations – There are many prescription error cases where the drugs would be properly prescribed alone, but together cause serious or fatal injuries.
-These problems can be resolved by reading the package inserts and some hospitals and pharmacies have computer programs to assist in avoiding error.
+- Improper medication combinations – There are many prescription error cases where the drugs would be prescribed appropriately alone but cause severe or fatal injuries together.
+These problems can be resolved by reading the package inserts, and some hospitals and pharmacies have computer programs to assist in avoiding errors.
 Yet there are still thousands of injuries from improper prescription combinations every year.

-- Wrong medication - The patient is simply given the wrong medication by the pharmacy because of a pharmacy misfill.
+- Wrong medication – The pharmacy simply gives the patient the wrong medication because of a pharmacy misfill.
 According to Jury Verdict Research, plaintiffs prevail at trial in 31% of these pharmacy misfill cases.
 The most common wrong medication cases involve antibiotics.
 There are close to 6,800 prescription medications, and doctors often get the type of medication wrong

-- Drug name mix-ups - Many prescription drugs have similar-sounding names.
-The physician and pharmacist need to be vigilant about ensuring they are not negligent in prescribing or dispensing the wrong medication.
-You would think this would be rare but name confusion is among the most common causes of prescription errors.
-A prime example is the confusion between the epilepsy drug Lamictal and antifungal drug Lamisil.
-Years ago when scores of pharmacies were interchangeably filling prescriptions for Lamictal and Lamisil to the point where the FDA and Glaxo were required to send "Dear Doctor" letters advising of the confusion.
-Usually, there is no significant injury but with the wrong drug or the wrong patient, the injuries can be catastrophic or fatal.
-With the Lamictal/Lamisil confusion, the possible consequences of this mix-up were severe most for epileptic patients receiving Lamisil were not be able to control seizures which is obviously a big deal.
+- Drug name mix-ups – Many prescription drugs have similar-sounding names.
+The physician and pharmacist must ensure they are not negligent in prescribing or dispensing the wrong medication.
+You would think this would be rare, but name confusion is among the most common causes of prescription errors.
+A prime example is the confusion between the epilepsy drug Lamictal and the antifungal drug Lamisil.
+Years ago, scores of pharmacies were interchangeably filling prescriptions for Lamictal and Lamisil to the point where the FDA and Glaxo were required to send “Dear Doctor” letters advising of the confusion.
+Usually, there is no significant injury., Still, with the wrong drug or the wrong patient, the injuries can be catastrophic or fatal.
+With the Lamictal/Lamisil confusion, the possible consequences of this mix-up were severe, primarily for epileptic patients receiving Lamisil who could not control seizures, which is obviously a big deal.
 Patients receiving Lamictal by mistake were at risk for less serious side effects such as blood pressure problems, rashes, and other troubling but not severe side effects.

-- Adverse effects of medication - Many prescription drugs have side effects that have serious and fatal consequences.
-Sometimes these injuries are the regrettable side effects of the medication.
-Others are cases where the doctor knew or should have known that the risks of the drug outweigh the benefits.
+- Adverse effects of medication – Many prescription drugs have side effects that have severe and fatal consequences.
+Sometimes, these injuries are the regrettable side effects of the medication.
+In other cases, the doctor knew or should have known that the drug’s risks outweigh the benefits.
 Often, doctors are given a huge heads-up of the possible risk with a black box warning.
-The central issue in these medical malpractice cases is whether the doctor was reasonable in prescribing the medication in light of the patient's medical history, physical condition, and all relevant diagnostic imaging or laboratory data.
+The central issue in these medical malpractice cases is whether the doctor was reasonable in prescribing the medication in light of the patient’s medical history, physical condition, and all relevant diagnostic imaging or laboratory data.
 Another big issue in these cases is informed consent.
 Did the physician apprise the patient of the risks?

-The first thing to keep in mind in these case The improper medication cases in this country that go to trial often tough cases either or negligence or causation.
+The first thing to remember in these cases is that improper medication cases in this country that go to trial are often challenging cases of either negligence or causation.
 The best cases for the plaintiffs are improper dosage cases in which, according to Jury Verdict Research, the injury victim prevails 40% of the time at trial.
 The most difficult cases for plaintiff’s medication error lawyers to prevail are inappropriate medication cases; plaintiffs prevail in 23% of these cases.

 With respect to verdicts, the median verdict in medication error cases is $250,000.
-But this underscores that a lot of prescription error lawyers are willing to take smaller cases (our law firm only handles serious injury and death cases).
+But this underscores that many prescription error lawyers are willing to take smaller cases (our law firm only handles severe injury and death cases).
 Average settlement for medication errors are pretty misleading.
 A much different way to look at these numbers is that 60% of medication error cases result in a jury verdict over $1,000,000.

 - Get more medication error statistics here.